UN says Ukraine bears share of blame for nursing home attack

 Associated Press

-WASHINGTON (AP) — Two weeks after Russia launched its invasion of Ukraine, Kremlin-backed rebels assaulted a nursing home in the eastern region of Luhansk.
+WASHINGTON (AP) — Two weeks after Russia launched its invasion of Ukraine in February, Kremlin-backed rebels assaulted a nursing home in the eastern region of Luhansk.
 Dozens of elderly and disabled patients, many of them bedridden, were trapped inside without water or electricity.

 The March 11 assault set off a fire that spread throughout the facility, suffocating people who couldn’t move.
 A small number of patients and staff escaped and fled into a nearby forest, finally getting assistance after walking for 5 kilometers (3 miles).

-But a new United Nations report has found that Ukraine’s armed forces bear a large, and perhaps equal, share of the blame for what happened in Stara Krasnyanka, which is about 580 kilometers (360 miles) southeast of Kyiv.
+But a new U.N. report has found that Ukraine’s armed forces bear a large, and perhaps equal, share of the blame for what happened in Stara Krasnyanka, which is about 580 kilometers (360 miles) southeast of Kyiv, the capital of Ukraine.
 A few days before the attack, Ukrainian soldiers took up positions inside the nursing home, effectively making the building a target.

-At least 22 of the 71 patients survived the assault, but the exact number of people killed remains unknown, according to the U.N.
+At least 22 of the 71 patients survived the assault, but the exact number of people killed remains unknown, according to the United Nations.

 The report by the U.N.’s Office of the High Commissioner for Human Rights doesn’t conclude the Ukrainian soldiers or the Moscow-backed separatist fighters committed a war crime.
 But it said the battle at the Stara Krasnyanka nursing home is emblematic of the human rights office’s concerns over the potential use of “human shields” to prevent military operations in certain areas.

-Note: EDITOR’S NOTE — The AP and “Frontline” are gathering information from organizations including the Centre for Information Resilience, Bellingcat, the International Partnership on Human Rights, the Ukrainian Healthcare Center, Human Rights Watch and Physicians for Human Rights to inform the War Crimes Watch Ukraine interactive experience.